Hallux Rigidus (MIS Cheilectomy)

 Activity and time off work

-In general, unless you have a role that involves a lot of standing, walking or other activity it is possible to return to work after a few days or a week.
+In general, unless you have a role that involves a lot of standing, walking or other activity it is possible to return to work after a few days.